ablanco1950/HASTIE_NAIVEBAYES/README.md

 The training and test file margins go as parameters, initially they are from register 0 to 9600 for training and from 9601 to 12000 for test, but they can be changed.

-You can also use a test file that has the same structure as Hastie10_2.csv, in which the class goes in the first position of the record, by changing the only line in Hastie_NaiveBayes.bat.
+You can also use a test file that has the same structure as Hastie10_2.csv, in which the class goes in the first position of the record, by changing changing the assignment to he file and records margin in the only line in Hastie_NaiveBayes.bat.

 On screen it offers the results and produces a file c:\HASTIE_NAIVEBAYES\HastieTestWithClassAsigned.txt with the classes assigned to the test file.